firstline-idp/firstline-angular/README.md

 </ng-template>
 ```

+You can use the auth variable to
+- log in
+- log out
+- check if the user is signed in
+- retrieve the logged in user

 ### Make a secured backend call

 You now only need to implement the API call.
-Firstline will automatically inject an Authorization header into all calls with a URL starting with `API_URL`.
+Firstline will automatically inject an Authorization header into all API calls that have a URL starting with `API_URL` (that you configured above).

 ```ts
 // api.service.ts